10 best badminton racquets in india featured image swag swami article

 Do Badminton Rackets Come Pre-Strung?

-Beginner- to intermediate-level rackets are typically pre-strung because these players are not likely to string their racquets.
-However, professional players often buy unstrung rackets as they have their personal preferences.
+Most beginner to intermediate-level rackets come pre-strung, as these players typically do not restring their racquets.
+However, professional players often prefer unstrung rackets to accommodate their personal preferences.

 Where Can I Get A Badminton Racquet Restrung?